All events are free and open to the public unless otherwise indicated in the description.

 The Christmas Bird Count (CBC) is a long-standing program of the National Audubon Society, with over 100 years of citizen science involvement.
 It is an early-winter bird census, where thousands of volunteers across the US, Canada and many countries in the Western Hemisphere, go out over a 24 hour period on one calendar day to count birds.

-The NY State Ornithological Association’s annual statewide waterfowl count is scheduled for Sunday, January 19, 2025.
-DOAS covers Otsego
+The NY State Ornithological Association’s annual statewide waterfowl count is scheduled for Sunday, January 18, 2026.
+DOAS covers Otsego Lake

 DOAS covers Otsego Lake and the Susquehanna River above Unadilla, the Unadilla River, and Cannonsville Reservoir and the W. Branch of the Delaware River.
 This effort involves surveying waterways where they can be viewed, and identifying and counting ducks and geese.
 The totals are used by the Department of Environmental Conservation in managing these species over the upcoming year.